madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 ### Insights from data analysis

-To build a solid foundation, I worked with engineers to analyze actual lab data.
+To better understand the breadth of information we had to visualize, I worked with engineers to analyze actual lab data.
 This data analysis informed both my workflow design and technical system design.
 It gave the whole team a shared vocabulary, making discussions more efficient.

 **We needed to understand two key things:**
 1. **What do labs look like?** Defining the structure of lab data was crucial: